Aqueous film-forming foams (AFFFs)

 Facilities that produced PFAS products or used PFAS in manufacturing processes have released the chemicals through wastewaters, solid waste, and air emissions.

-At several historic landfill sites, PFAS-contaminated waste has contributed to leachate—liquid that has passed through a landfill and extracted dissolved and suspended matter from it—that subsequently contaminated natural waters.
+At several historic landfill sites, PFAS-contaminated waste has contributed to PFAS levels in leachate—liquid that has passed through waste disposed in an active landfill and accumulates dissolved and suspended matter from it—that subsequently contaminated natural waters.
 Today, untreated landfill leachate may pose a contamination risk.